-For most people looking to buy or build a home, there is a lot of confusion on where & how to start researching home finance.
+For most people looking to buy or build a home, there can be a lot of confusion on where & how to start researching everything about home finance.

 While everyone’s borrowing capacity differs due to individual personal circumstances, we have put together some finance fundamentals to help guide you in the right direction.

 When you decide that you want to buy a home, the most logical first step is to find out if you can actually afford one.

 The first step we recommended chatting with a Easystart Consultant who will put you in touch with one of our expert finance brokers, who will assist you in securing pre-approval or conditional approval.